Table of contents

 - Zodiac sign

-4. Craft a great resume objective
+4. Craft a Great Resume Objective

-At the top of your resume, you’ll need a professional profile.
-While there are multiple types of profiles, a resume objective is your best option when you have no experience.
+At the top of your resume, youâll need a professional profile.
+There are two types of profilesâthe resume summary and the resume objective.

 Resume objectives are two- to three-sentence introductions that explain who you are and why you want to work for the employer.
 They are great for job seekers with no experience because they focus more on your goals and potential to contribute to the company than on your previous work experience.

-Here’s an objective for a resume with no experience:
+Hereâs an objective for a resume with no experience:

-Pro tip:To make a good impression, use action verbs and power words.
-If you aren’t sure exactly which ones to use, examine the job listing.
+Pro tip: To make a good impression, use action verbs and power words.
+If you arenât sure which ones to use, examine the job listing.
 Write down the keywords the employer uses so you can use them in your objective statement.

 Now, when you have no experience, what should you put in this section?
-You should list the full spectrum of roles you’ve had — full-time jobs aren’t the only game in town.
+You should list the full spectrum of roles youâve had.
+Donât limit your experience to full-time jobs.
+Part-time work, gig-based roles, and other nontraditional jobs belong on your resume as long as theyâre relevant to the role.

 Before we check out the other experiences, here are a few tips for writing an excellent work history section: